ramenguy99/xpg/ROADMAP.md

     - [x] Barriers
         - [x] Memory barrier for buffers?
         - [x] Queue transfer barriers
+        - [x] Transition to using memory barrier + layout for images.
+This is needed because when using the transfer queue only certain stages are allowed and we need finer control on what stages are set in barriers.
     - [x] Helpers for buffer upload with fallback, think about differnt allocation use cases Preferred solutions:
         - One time upload at start: